cucumber/cucumber-jvm/cucumber-cdi2/README.md

 ## Usage

-For each scenario a new CDI container is started.
+For each scenario, a new CDI container is started.
 If not present in the container, step definitions are added as unmanaged beans and dependencies are injected.